muldjord/skyscraper/ARTWORK.md

 Defines the radius of the blur.
 Higher means blurrier.

 ### 'mask' effect node (Optional)
 Left image shows the result.
 Right image shows the mask used.
-The white parts of the mask is transparent.
+The white part of the mask is transparent.
 ![Effect example](https://raw.githubusercontent.com/muldjord/skyscraper/master/artwork_examples/mask.png)
 ```
 <layer>